Version 2.0 - Effective from September 2021

 3.1 Helpdesk Service

-The Helpdesk Service provides a variety of support documentation and can be accessed by your Users.
+The Helpdesk provides a variety of support documentation and can be accessed by your Authorised Users.
 It also provides a system for lodging and tracking your Support Requests.

 For some subscription packages, phone support may also be provided during Business Hours and can be reached by contacting our main office number at (+61) 3 8415 1513.

-To use the Helpdesk Service, your Users will be required to create a user account on the Helpdesk Service.
+To use the Help Desk, your Authorised Users will be required to create a user account on the Helpdesk.
 Detailed instructions for creating a user account will be provided to you as part of your onboarding documentation.

 3.2 Submission of Support Requests